 For those, like myself, that arrive coming from south, you should be aware that the timezone might be one hour less.
 Unlike New South Wales, Queensland doesn’t have follow a Daylight Saving Time timezone, so the time change really depends on when you cross the border.
 Since I went there during summer, I had to adjust my clock.
 Therefore, you must take that into consideration when you make bookings, one hour can make a big difference…

 My trip from Byron Bay to the Gold Coast was quite wet, tropical rains during most of the time…, and I think I was really lucky, considering that during my stay there I only got a few drops 🙂 Despite the reputation that Australia has as a hot country, it should be taken into account that part of the country is in between the tropics, and that they have a few rainforests, which means, a lot of rain 🙂

 A trip becomes immensely more exciting when plans change…, well, I bet not all of you would agree with this though…, and to be honest, when this happens I don’t get that amazed either, but then I always end up loving it.
-The anxiety is absolutely stupid, plans change??
-How come???
-What about that amazing thing I really do wanted to do?
-Well… With that in mind, I even wrote an article a while ago with the pros and cons about organizing a trip, and the conclusion I got was that when plans change, there is always something else to do.
-It is impossible to see and do everything, so, better enjoy as much as we can!
+So I guess I am going to Nimbin after all.

 An adventure doesn’t have to be epic to be enjoyed, it doesn’t have to last for several months to have memorable stories to tell, and it doesn’t have to be shared with an old friend to feel absolutely comfortable.
 This trip to Scotland was one hell of a trip, filled with moments to remember and to try not to forget (this blog will certainly help to keep those memories alive).